 How does piggy banking work?

 However, a traditional monthly budget can be difficult in that it assumes you spend much the same every month.
-But this isn’t always how life works.
-Things like Christmas, birthdays and holidays means that some months you will need more money than others.
+But this isn’t how life works.
+Things like Christmas, birthdays and holidays mean that some months you will need more money than others.

 You don’t want to use your emergency fund to cover these sort of costs.
 Your emergency fund is there for the really unexpected, not something that happens every December.